oxters168/DepotDownloader/README.md

 ## Debugging
 Just like in SteamKit2, you can implement the IDebugListener interface to receive debug messages and enable debug log:
 ```
+DebugLog.AddListener(debugListener);
 DebugLog.Enabled = true;
 ```
+In the AddListener function, debugListener is the object that implements IDebugListener.